acidjunk/ititity_santa_hackathon/README.md

 data["num_vehicles"] = 2

-# This is the amount of locations loaded from the csv.
-# 31 is just and example that it would work beyond 29 packages.
 _limit = 31

+_limit is the amount of locations loaded from the csv.
+31 is just and example that shows it would work beyond 29 packages.

 ======================